Pedestrian Safety Grants for Lighted Crosswalk Systems

 Federal Pedestrian Safety Grant Programs

-Transportation Alternatives Set-Aside funding supports walking, biking, and multimodal transportation projects and is frequently used for crosswalk upgrades, pedestrian access improvements, and visibility enhancements, including lighting when it supports pedestrian mobility and accessibility goals.
+Transportation Alternatives Set-Aside funding leans more toward multimodal access, walking, biking, and connectivity.
+It’s often used for crosswalk improvements, ADA upgrades, and visibility enhancements, including lighting when it supports safe pedestrian movement.

 State-Level Pedestrian Enhancement Funding

-Second, Transportation Alternatives programs administered at the state and MPO level.
-States and MPOs publish their own Transportation Alternatives application cycles, scoring criteria, and eligible project lists, which often include pedestrian lighting and enhanced crossings.
+Second, Transportation Alternatives programs continue at the state and MPO level, each with its own application cycle and scoring criteria.
+Eligibility lists almost always include pedestrian lighting and enhanced crossings.

 How to Position Lighted Crosswalk Systems for Grant Success

-Lighted crosswalk systems, including LightGuard Systems' in-roadway warning lights, Rectangular Rapid Flashing Beacons (RRFB), and flashing pedestrian, school crossing, or other MUTCD warning signs, are most competitive when framed as part of a pedestrian safety enhancement package rather than a standalone device.
-Successful grant applications typically emphasize nighttime visibility improvements, high-risk or high-volume pedestrian crossings, ADA and accessibility upgrades, school, campus, hospital, airport, or transit-adjacent safety needs, and corridor- or network-wide safety strategies.
+Lighted crosswalk systems, including LightGuard System’s in-roadway warning lights, Rectangular Rapid Flashing Beacons (RRFB), and flashing pedestrian, school crossing, or other MUTCD warning signs, perform best in grant applications when they’re part of a package.
+Not a standalone fix.

 Summary of Funding Pathways